Tourism Relief Fund – Application guide

 Type of Organization: From the dropdown menu, select the category that accurately reflects your organization type or legal structure.

 - Business Number: This is a unique nine-digit number assigned to both businesses and not-for-profit organizations by the Canada Revenue Agency.
-Should you be an unincorporated Indigenous organization, please fill in the business number with zeros and include your band number under section 3 a).
+Should you be an unincorporated Indigenous applicant, please leave blank or fill in with zeros.
+Include your band number under section 3 a) if applicable.

 - Band Number (if applicable): This is a unique three-digit number that distinguishes Indigenous organizations.